MortalChris/Chrome-Tab-Saver-Extension/README.md

 # Chrome Tab Saver

-This is a chrome extension that allows the user to saves tabs by either inputing text or by accessing the current tab and storing them into an unordered list.
-The list is saved even after you have closed out of the extension and is gone only by clickling the delete button twice.
+This is a chrome extension that allows the user to saves tabs by either inputing text or <br>
+by accessing the current tab and storing them into an unordered list.
+The list is saved even <br>
+after you have closed out of the extension and is gone only by clickling the delete button twice.

 ## Skills/Concepts learned